 The new federal tax law limits the amount of state and local taxes individuals and businesses that pay their taxes through the personal income tax (pass-through entities) can deduct in a calendar year to $10,000.

-Among other things, Connecticut's proposal, SB 11 (now Public Act No. 18-49), creates a new 6.99% state income tax on pass-through entities, such as S corporations.
+Among other things, Connecticut's proposal, SB 11 (now Public Act No. 18-49), creates a new 6.99% state income tax on pass-through entities.

 This new "business entity tax," like the business taxes paid by non-pass-through entities, e.g., C-corporations, would be paid at the business level rather than the personal level and, as a result, be fully deductible from federal income taxes as a business expense.